dojo/docs/dijit/layout/TabContainer.rst

 This simply uses dojo.connect to listen to the native function calls.

 A common request for ``selectChild`` functionality is to know both the *new* and *old* widgets being transitioned.
-The easiest way to accomplish this is connect to the "private" ``_transition`` method of a TabContainer:
+The easiest way to accomplish this is connect to the "private" :ref:``transition`` method of a TabContainer:

 .. code-block :: javascript
   :linenos: